juanfernandes/juanfernandes-uk/src/notes/monthly-notes-september-2023.md

 ---
-layout: 'post'
+layout: "post"
 eleventyExcludeFromCollections: true
-postImage: v1579162295/trianglify.png
-title: 'Monthly Notes: September 2023'
+title: "Monthly Notes: September 2023"
 description: "Not a busy month, but wish it was less stressful.
 Managed to work on my personal website, which was a good a distraction."
 keywords:
   - listening